AcoranGonzalezMoray/VirtualPet-WindowsEdition/README.md

    - Contains abstract classes reusable across the forms.

 ---
-### `PathArquitecture` Class
+### `PathArchitecture` Class

-The `PathArquitecture` class is responsible for managing all paths within the project, differentiating between:
+The `PathArchitecture` class is responsible for managing all paths within the project, differentiating between:

 - Operating systems: `x64` and `x86`.
 - Execution modes: `Release` or `Debug`.